Bicentennial Professor of Mathematics

 Student participants: David Metacarpa ’24, Wenche Tseng ’24.

-Results/Paper: A. Folsom and D. Metacarpa, Quantum q-series and mock theta functions, submitted (2023).
-21pp.
+Results/Paper: A. Folsom and D. Metacarpa, Quantum q-series and mock theta functions, Research in the Mathematical Sciences 11 no. 41 (2024), 21pp.